osposweb/osposweb.github.io/Item-Kits.md

 	- Add a new field named `print_option` which will be a `TINYINT`.

-- To the `sales_items` table ...

-	- Add a new field named `print_option` which will be a `TINYINT`.
-This will be 1 to include the item in invoice detail or 0 to not include it.
-The item will be used to update inventory based on the status of the `items.item_type` field.

 ---

 **This is just the start.
 I wanted to go ahead and drop this here so that the Team can see where my head is and provide direction, insight, and alternatives.
 I have a copy of this, so don't hesitate to delete it if it shouldn't be here.**